 In the chemical soil stabilization process, an ion exchange solution is applied to the soil to reduce the negative charge of clay particles.
 Once this happens, clay particles will actually repel water, allowing it to drain away.

-There are two principle ways to apply the ion exchange solution.
-It can be sprayed over loose soil and mixed into the soil before the soil is compacted.
-This technique is often used prior to constructing a road, sidewalk or other slab-type element.
-A second application method is to drive perforated rods into the soil and inject the stabilizer under pressure.
-This technique us useful when soil stabilization needs to be done around existing structures, and when clay-rich soil extends to greater depth.
+- Drive perforated rods into the soil and inject the stabilizer under pressure.
+This technique is useful when soil stabilization needs to be done around existing structures, and when clay-rich soil extends to a greater depth.

-Home/Tract builders, airport taxiways/runways, HOAs, COAs and all new construction have benefited from the ESSL process.
+Home/Tract builders, airport taxiways/runways, HOAs, COAs, and all new construction have benefited from the process.
 When you have an expansive clay soil problem, the AGSS Chemical soil stabilization method is your proven answer.

 Here at EagleLIFT, we offer chemical soil stabilization services for areas of structural damage.
 For more than two decades, EagleLIFT has helped thousands of clients with soil settlement issues by providing chemical soil stabilization through chemically altering the clay particles in the soil.
 Our methods are fast-acting, non-destructive, and quality solutions.
 To learn more about how we can help your commercial or residential property through AGSS chemical soil stabilization, contact the team at EagleLIFT, Inc. for more information.